 The Story: Maisy is looking for a book about fish.
 She finds books about other animals but no fish.
 She introduces us to other library activities then finds a book that she likes.
 She starts to read quietly but then her friends come in for story time.
 When story time is over they check out their books and story related activities continue once the friends are outside.

 Maisy is joined by her friends, Charley, Eddie, Tallulah and Cyril, who are all involved in showing the reader that reading is not the only activity that a library offers, you can also listen to music or use the computer or the photocopier.
 Story time is portrayed as lots of fun and I love that the friends role play the story that they have heard once they are outside.
 Maisy prefers to read, we love that she has chosen a non fiction book.

-Maisy Goes to the Library is A Maisy First Experiences Book and covers a wealth of information through simple text and Lucy Cousin’s trademark illustrations.
+Maisy Goes to the Library covers a wealth of information through simple text and Lucy Cousin’s trademark illustrations.
 It has a bold, colourful cover with a sparkly title and sparkly pictures.
 Our favourite picture shows everybody laughing while ostrich reads There Was An Old Lady Who Swallowed a Fly.
-The reference to a well known book can also encourage a trip to the library to find it.
-We have the board book of There Was An Old Lady Who Swallowed a Fly so we would often read the two stories together!
+This reference to a well known book can encourage a trip to the library to find it!
+We also have There Was An Old Lady Who Swallowed a Fly so we often read both stories together!